Janiczek/fawk/README.md

 # FAWK - Functional AWK

-A functional AWK dialect with first-class functions and arrays.
-FAWK keeps AWK's succinct syntax while adding modern functional programming features.
+A functional AWK dialect with first-class functions, arrays and lexical scope.

 ## What's New